On the Chow theory of projectivizations: Abstract

 \section{Abstract}

-In this paper we show a decomposition of Chow groups for projectivizations of coherent sheaves of homological dimension $\le 1$, and in this process we establish the decomposition of Chow groups for Cayley's trick case and standard flips.
-We also give applications to the Chow theory of symmetric powers of curves, nested Hilbert schemes of surfaces, and the varieties resolving Voisin maps for cubic fourfolds.
+In this paper, we prove a decomposition result for the Chow groups of projectivizations of coherent sheaves of homological dimension $\le 1$.
+In this process, we establish the decomposition of Chow groups for the cases of Cayley's trick and standard flips.
+Moreover, we apply these results to study the Chow groups of symmetric powers of curves, nested Hilbert schemes of surfaces, and the varieties resolving Voisin maps for cubic fourfolds.